MTEL-USC/GNOM/ReadMe.md

 Such functions are extensively used by the plotting scripts in [`src/plots/GMDpaper/`](src/plots/GMDpaper/), which you can directly use to reproduce the plots in [*Pasquier, Hines, et al.* (in prep.)]().

-Note that Makie.jl comes with multiple backends, of which GNOM includes GLMakie (that I would use for interactive plot windows) and CairoMakie (that I would use for PDFs).
-The Makie backend is set to GLMakie in [`src/Nd_model/single_run.jl`](src/Nd_model/single_run.jl) by setting the variable `use_GLMakie = true`.
-If you want to generate PDFs, use CairoMakie by editing the line to `use_GLMakie = false`.